 Retaliation against an employee can involve much more than termination.
-It can often be more subtle and less abrupt than firing, but any “materially adverse action” taken against an employee for asserting their legally protected rights can constitute prohibited retaliation.
-These actions can include:
+It can be more subtle and less abrupt than firing.
+Prohibited retaliation against a whistleblower includes any “materially adverse action” taken against an employee for asserting their legally protected rights.
+That is, a negative action that would deter a reasonable person from blowing the whistle can constitute prohibited retaliation that can result in a lawsuit.

 - Communicating with a supervisor or manager about a problem or violation of the law, such as employment discrimination or harassment

 - Answering questions during an employer investigation of alleged misconduct

 - Refusing to engage in illegal or wrongful activities

 - Resisting acts of discrimination, harassment, or misconduct, or intervening to protect others

 - Requesting accommodation of a disability or for a religious practice